 You receive an email

 In this application you provide information about yourself.
 If you have a family which also needs residence permits you apply for their permits at the same time.
-You should also check that the information about your employment terms in the offer of employment corresponds with what you and your employer have agreed on.
+You should also check that the employment terms in the information about the employment corresponds with what you and your employer have agreed on.